 - Choose a few elective courses to represent optional electives.

 The AAMC has a list of pre-defined IMs & AMs that are utilized in CI reporting.
 Leo comes pre-loaded with this list and is kept up-to-date to reflect any changes from the AAMC.
+These should be mapped on a 1:1 basis to the list of IMs/AMs you utilize when mapping Events in Leo.

 Path: Admin Toolbar > Curriculum Mapping > Curriculum Inventory > CI Assessment Methods